foundriesio/docs/source/reference-manual/troubleshooting/troubleshooting.rst

 large enough that it allows the client to fill the SE NVM before an out of memory condition is raised by the TA (which would cause a secure world panic).

-An experimental way to validate the thresholds is simply to loop on RSA or EC key creation until it fails: if there is a panic or a PKCS#11 OOM fault, CFG_PKCS11_TA_HEAP_SIZE can be increased as there is still room in the SE NVM to store more of those keys.
+An experimental way to validate the thresholds is to loop on RSA or EC key creation until it fails: if there is a panic or a PKCS#11 OOM fault, CFG_PKCS11_TA_HEAP_SIZE can be increased as there is still room in the SE NVM to store more of those keys.